williamle8300/anthem/README.md

  • "Add to a trackset..."
  • [¡Delete trackset!]
  • filter by 'labeled' and 'unlabeled' tracks
- • sort tracks by 'labeled', 'unlabeled', 'trackSets'
+ • filter tracks by 'labeled', 'unlabeled', 'trackSets'
- • navbar with trackSets
+ • navbar with trackSets ordered by last modified/played

  • realize user schema (how to do sorting of tracks?)
 	 • http://mongoosejs.com/docs/queries.html